baudm/parseq/README.md

 Our main insight is that with an ensemble of autoregressive (AR) models, we could unify the current STR decoding methods (context-aware AR and context-free non-AR) and the bidirectional (cloze) refinement model:
 <div align="center"><img src=".github/contexts-example.png" alt="Unified STR model" width="75%"/></div>

-A single Transformer can realize different models by merely varying its attention masks.
-This characteristic coupled with Permutation Language Modeling allows for a _unified_ STR model capable of context-free and context-aware inference, as well as iterative prediction refinement using bidirectional context **without** requiring a standalone language model.
+A single Transformer can realize different models by merely varying its attention mask.
+With the correct decoder parameterization, it can be trained with Permutation Language Modeling to enable inference for arbitrary output positions given arbitrary subsets of the input context.
+This *arbitrary decoding* characteristic results in a _unified_ STR model&mdash;PARSeq&mdash;capable of context-free and context-aware inference, as well as iterative prediction refinement using bidirectional context **without** requiring a standalone language model.
 PARSeq can be considered an ensemble of AR models with shared architecture and weights:

 ![System](.github/system.png)
+**NOTE:** _LayerNorm and Dropout layers are omitted. `[B]`, `[E]`, and `[P]` stand for beginning-of-sequence (BOS), end-of-sequence (EOS), and padding tokens, respectively. `T` = 25 results in 26 distinct position tokens.
+The position tokens both serve as query vectors and position embeddings for the input context.
+For `[B]`, no position embedding is added.
+Attention masks are generated from the given permutations and are used only for the context-position attention.
+L<sub>ce</sub> pertains to the cross-entropy loss._

 ### Sample Results
 <div align="center">